 - The priority assignment of a user frame is determined at an access point.
 A Service Access Point (SAP) on an access port can be configured to as trusted or untrusted.
 If a SAP is configured to as trusted, then the internal priority for ingress traffic on that SAP is derived from the tagged or NULL tagged ingress packet priority or from the default port priority if the ingress packet is untagged.
 If a SAP is untrusted, then the internal priority can be user configured. - QoS performs the following actions on ports configured as access ports: - Access ports are automatically trusted and the default classification is set to 802.1p. - The trust status and classification are not user-configurable on access ports. - All QoS CLI configuration is blocked on access ports.
-This includes physical ports and ports that are members of a link aggregate. - Untagged L2 control packets (such as BPDU, GVRP, AMAP) are always tunneled (if enabled) through the VXLAN domain with the default EXP bits set at 7, so that they can arrive at the destination at the highest priority of 7.
+This includes physical ports and ports that are members of a link aggregate. - Untagged L2 control packets (such as BPDU, GVRP, AMAP) are tunneled (if enabled) through the SPB domain with the priority value set to 0.
 Trusted and untrusted SAPs configured on access ports will not affect the priority assignment for Layer 2 control packets. - QoS priority (802.1p) is applied as follows to trusted and untrusted SAPs:

 SAP Configuration Allowed Configuration Tagged (VLAN 1-4094) Trusted Tagged traffic priority derived from tags.
 Untrusted Tagged traffic priority configured by user.
 QinQ (outer VLAN 1-4094) Trusted Tagged traffic priority derived from outer tags.

-Untrusted Tagged traffic priority configured by user.
+SAP Configuration Allowed Co onfiguration Untrusted Tagged traffic priority configured by user.
 Wild Card Trusted Tagged traffic priority derived from tags.
 Untagged traffic Port default (PRI 0).
-Untrusted Tagged/ traffic priority configured by user Untagged Trusted Untagged Traffic Port default (PRI 0) Untrusted Priority configured by user.
+Untrusted Tagged/ traffic priority configured by user Untagged Trusted Untagged Traffic Port default (PRI 0) Untrusted Priority configured by Priority configured by user.